nus-tic2002-2019/website/admin/index-tic2002.md

 **Deliverables**:
 * **Source code** of the working program
-  * Submission: zip up the source code and upload to IVLE.
+  * Submission: zip up the source code and upload to LumiNUS.
 The file name should be your name. e.g., `JunHao.zip` If you manage to create a JAR file, upload it as a separate file, named similarly e.g., `JunHao.jar`
 * **Project documentation**: a single pdf or a Word file containing,
   * A **Cover Page** containing your details and the link to your GitHub repository
   * The **link to your repo** on GitHub